Intercom provides a diverse range of training opportunites which include:

 Aiming for Excellence: LGBT+ Mental Healthcare Skills

-Our free online training course on LGBT+ mental health issues is a unique opportunity for professional development on key issues that affect many members of the general public.
+Our online training course on LGBT+ mental health issues is a unique opportunity for professional development on key issues that affect many members of the general public.

 This positive, interactive, and challenging course empowers mental health practitioners and providers to aim for true inclusivity, providing you with a toolkit of skills covering key facts from the basics to specialist topics.